ctrl-z-9000-times/KropffTreves2008_reproduction/README.md

 Hypothetical recurrent connections between grid cells could help align [5][6] and tessellate the grid.
 Collateral connections from many sources of input could aide in grid cell function, such as head direction cells and actions.

 Before I do any of that though, I have a different experiment which I intend to perform.
-I will attempt to use the slowed input mechanism to induce stability in the L2/3 spatial pooler [7].
+I will attempt to use the stability mechanism to induce view-point invariance in the L2/3 spatial pooler [7].

 ## Works Cited:
 [1]	The emergence of grid cells: intelligent design or just adaptation?
 Emilio Kropff and Alessandro Treves, 2018.
 DOI 10.1002/hipo.20520